camerensmith/owtacticards/owcardgame/src/abilities/README.md

 - **Ashe**: Perfect example of modal choice + targeting patterns
 - **Baptiste**: Good example of row targeting + effects system
 - **Bastion**: Complete implementation following all requirements
+- **Junkrat**: Example of onDeath abilities with damage source tracking
+- **Lúcio**: Example of token-based abilities with turn effects
+- **McCree**: Example of synergy manipulation and damage distribution

 **Use these as templates for all future hero implementations.**